Old Dominion (band)

 Old Dominion is an American country music band formed in Nashville.
 The band consists of Matthew Ramsey (lead vocals, rhythm guitar), Trevor Rosen (rhythm guitar, keyboards), Whit Sellers (drums), Geoff Sprung (bass guitar), and Brad Tursi (lead guitar).
 Their music is contemporary country with rock instrumentation, and has pop overtones.

-The band has released four full-length albums and three EPs.
+The band has released five full-length albums and three EPs.
 They released their self-titled EP in 2014, followed in the next year by their debut studio album, Meat and Candy on RCA Records Nashville, which includes the singles "Break Up with Him", "Snapback", and "Song for Another Time".
 Their second album Happy Endings was released in 2017, which includes the singles "No Such Thing as a Broken Heart", "Written in the Sand", and "Hotel Key".
 The third album Old Dominion was released in 2019, with the singles "Make It Sweet" and "One Man Band" both successful on the chart.
-The album was followed by Time, Tequila & Therapy, which was released in 2021.
+The album also included "Some People Do", which earned the group a Grammy Award nomination for Best Country Duo/Group Performance.

+The band's fourth album, Time, Tequila & Therapy, was released in 2021.
+In October 2023, the band released Memory Lane, their fifth full length album.
 In addition to their own material, Ramsey, Rosen, and Tursi have written several hit singles for other contemporary country music artists.

 Origin

 The band members of Old Dominion are lead singer Matthew Ramsey, Trevor Rosen on guitar and keyboard, Whit Sellers on drums, Geoff Sprung on bass, and Brad Tursi on guitar.
 The band was named Old Dominion in 2007.
-"Old Dominion" was chosen because it is a nickname for the state of Virginia; four members of the group have links to Virginia.
+"Old Dominion" was chosen because it is a nickname for the U.S. state of Virginia; four members of the group have links to Virginia.

-Ramsey and Sellers are both originally from the Roanoke Region of Virginia, and played on drumlines for their respective, rival high schools, James River High School and Lord Botetourt High School.
-Ramsey attended Virginia Commonwealth University and moved to Nashville after graduation to become a songwriter.
+Ramsey and Sellers are both originally from the Roanoke Region of Virginia, and played on drumlines for their respective, rival high school bands at James River High School in Buchanan and Lord Botetourt High School in Daleville.
+Ramsey attended Virginia Commonwealth University in Richmond and moved to Nashville after graduation to become a songwriter.
 He was introduced to Rosen in 2003 and formed a songwriting partnership for some years while working as a solo artist.
-Sellers went to James Madison University in Virginia where he met Sprung and Tursi.
-Sellers and Sprung also ended up in Nashville where they joined force with Ramsey and formed Old Dominion.
+Sellers went to James Madison University in Harrisonburg, Virginia where he met Sprung and Tursi.
+Sellers and Sprung also ended up in Nashville where they joined Ramsey and formed Old Dominion.
 Tursi was once a member of the Washington, D.C. rock band Army of Me; he joined Old Dominion in 2012.
-Rosen is the only band member who did not have a connection to Virginia; he was born and raised in Michigan, and met the other eventual bandmates in Nashville.
+Rosen is the only band member who did not have a connection to Virginia; he was born in Woodhaven, Michigan and grew up there.
+Rosen met the other eventual bandmates in Nashville.